The Basics of Stitching: Essential Knowledge to Get Started Right

 Skirts, pants, curtains

-Fine to medium weight fabrics (cotton, linen, gabardine)
+Light to medium fabrics (cotton, linen, gabardine)

 Automatic/manual buttonhole

-Buttoned clothes
+Buttoned clothing

 Overlock stitch

 To choose the right stitch, analyze your project.
-To create an invisible hem on a silk skirt, or an automatic buttonhole for a shirt, test the stitch on a sample.
+To make an invisible hem on a silk skirt, or an automatic buttonhole for a shirt, test the stitch on a sample.
 This avoids unpleasant surprises.

 And for quick finishes on jersey sweaters, overlocking is essential.
-With these techniques, every detail counts for results worthy of a professional workshop .
+With these techniques, every detail counts for results worthy of a professional workshop.

-Machine stitches
+Machine sewing stitches

 Recommended use